 Best Nootropics for Focus: An Unusual List

 Lists of the best nootropics for focus are a dime a dozen these days.
-Everyone seems to be getting interested in nootropics and smart ehancers, but most of these lists (like any information on the internet) are poorly thought through.
+Everyone seems to be getting interested in nootropics and smart enhancers, but most of these lists (like any information on the internet) are poorly thought through.

 Our list will have a few of the usual suspects, but we want to push the boundaries of what you’re used to.
 As you will see, it’s all backed up by references and caveats.

-Otherwise known as NALT, this derivative of the amino acid L-Tyrosine (which works well too) is excellent for improving the raw materials that our brain needs to develop dopamine.
-As a precursor for dopamine, it can help us to improve focus and concentration in as close to a natural way as possible especially when our diet is lacking.
+N-Acetyl-L-Tyrosine Otherwise known as NALT, this derivative of the amino acid L-Tyrosine (which works well too) is excellent for improving the raw materials that our brain needs to develop dopamine.
+As a precursor for dopamine, it may help us to improve focus and concentration in as close to a natural way as possible especially when our diet is lacking.

 Best Nootropics for Focus: Our #1 Tip